PAC meeting: Shahbaz seeks status of 168 NAB pending cases

 While during the PAC in the chairmanship of Syed Khursheed Shah, the secretary PAC wing of the National Assembly Secretariat informed the committee that the PAC and its sub-committee held 456 meetings, eight reports presented in the National Assembly, examined 7 reports partially, recovered Rs355.6 billions, 168 audit paras referred to the NAB and 56 audit paras were referred to the FIA.

-He informed the committee that PAC which was headed by Syed Khursheed Shah took up the issue of excess salary and privilege of the ex-Auditor General of Pakistan and his removal by the Supreme Judicial Council, irregularities/embezzlements in leasing out the land of Grand Hayat Hotel, weak follow-up on cases by the federal ministries, delay in construction of new Islamabad Airport, irregularities in leasing out the land for Royal Palm Golf Club, losses/theft and burden of circular debt, causes of delay in implementation of PSDP projects and the issue relating to award of work of Naulang Dam project, Balochistan.
+He informed the committee that PAC which was headed by Syed Khursheed Shah took up the issue of excess salary and privilege of the ex-Auditor General of Pakistan and his removal by the Supreme Judicial Council, irregularities/embezzlements in leasing out the land of Grand Hayat Hotel, weak follow-up on cases by the federal ministries, delay in construction of new Islamabad Airport, irregularities in leasing out the land for Royal Palm Golf Club, losses/theft.

-On the issue of pending 168 cases referred to NAB by the PAC, PML-N member Shaikh Rohail Asghar said these cases were pending since last decade and no report of their status yet be presented in the committee.

-Chairman PAC Shahbaz Sharif directed the NAB to give briefing to the committee with regard to pending cases in the next meeting of the committee.

 ISLAMABAD: The Public Accounts Committee sought details of the status of 168 pending cases from the National Accountability Bureau which was sent to the bureau by the committee in the last 10-years by Tuesday.